conor1982/Iris_Project_2020/README.md

 * if petal length < 2.1 then Setosa - this would have 100% accuracy
 * if petal length >2.1 and <= 4.8 the Versilcolor - this would be accuarate for 92%
-* if peral length > 4.8 then Virginica - this would be accurate for 94%
+* if petal length > 4.8 then Virginica - this would be accurate for 94%

 The above shows how using Histograms can be very useful when creating an initial high level model for identifying species type in this dataset.